GSA/digitalgov.gov/content/communities/government-multilingual-websites-community.md

 ### Join

-[Fill out this form](https://docs.google.com/spreadsheet/viewform?formkey=dHI0aTEwWXh2NURMR0gzR3ozVlJ2T2c6MQ) to subscribe to our listserv.
-Or send an e-mail to group Chair, [Laura Godfrey](mailto:laura.godfrey@gsa.gov).
+[Fill out this form](https://docs.google.com/spreadsheet/viewform?formkey=dHI0aTEwWXh2NURMR0gzR3ozVlJ2T2c6MQ) to subscribe to our listserv or send an e-mail to group Chair, [Laura Godfrey](mailto:laura.godfrey@gsa.gov).

 Join us if you are a government employee working for a federal, state or local U.S. government agency or a contractor with a government email address working on government digital content.

 ### Who we are